The Bankrate promise

 Whether you like the big-city appeal of Atlanta or prefer the coastal calm of Tybee Island, there’s something for everyone in Georgia.
-The average sale price of a home in the state rose to just over $352,000 in 2021, according to data from the Georgia Association of Realtors.
-Don’t let price tag deter you — there are plenty of pathways to move to The Peach State, even if your budget doesn’t feel too sweet right now.
+The average sale price of a home in the state rose to $325,900 in 2022, according to data from the Georgia Association of Realtors.
+Don’t let the price tag deter you, though — there are plenty of pathways to move to The Peach State, even if your budget doesn’t feel too sweet right now.

 Georgia first-time homebuyer loan programs